-- Preheat a skillet then melt 2 tablespoon of butter over medium-high heat.
+- Preheat a skillet then melt 2 tablespoons of butter over medium-high heat.
 Cook the onion, diced bell peppers with a small pinch of salt and black pepper for 3 minutes.

-- Add tomato paste, ground paprika, and cumin into a skillet.
+- Add tomato paste, ground paprika, and chili powder into a skillet.
 Cook and keep stirring for about 1-2 minutes.

 - Adjust the seasoning with salt and black pepper if needed.